astronomer/docs/software/role-permission-reference.md

 ### System Editor

-The System Editor has all of the same default permissions as the System Viewer, plus:
+The System Editor has the same default permissions as the System Viewer, plus:

 - `system.deployment.variables.update`: Modify [environment variables](environment-variables.md) for any Deployment
 - `system.iam.update`: Modify [IAM](integrate-iam.md) roles for any Deployment